Austin Police Association ready to call officers to stop working at protests unless demands are met

-As a result, Ken Casaday said he plans to tell officers not to do their jobs unless they get the equipment needed to protect themselves and citizens during protests.
+As a result, Ken Casaday said he plans to tell officers who work with the Special Response Team (SRT) and the Mobile Field Force (MFF) to not do their jobs during protests unless they get the equipment needed to protect themselves and citizens during those protests.

-On Monday, Casaday said the Austin Police Association (APA) expected to send a letter to its membership asking officers to not work at protests unless the unions' demands are met.
+On Monday, Casaday said the Austin Police Association (APA) sent a letter to its membership asking these officers to not work at protests unless the union's demands are met.

-During an emergency meeting with Austin Police Chief Brian Manley on Monday that started at 5 p.m., Casaday said he also planned to ask for officers to use CS gas during protests again.
+During an emergency meeting with Austin Police Chief Brian Manley on Monday, Casaday said he also planned to ask for officers to again be allowed to use CS gas and other less-lethal options during protests.

 Protests are the new normal in Downtown Austin.
 So are ill-equipped officers, according to the APA.